Homomorphisms between XL-type Artin groups: The co-Hopf property

 The condition of $\Gamma$ not being a single edge in Theorem~\ref{thm:cohopf_XXXL_characterisation} is due to the following result, which is formulated in \cite[Section 2]{bell2006braid} as a remark:

 \begin{lemma} Dihedral Artin groups are not co-hopfian. \end{lemma}

 We now consider the second implication:

-\begin{proposition} Let $A_\Gamma$ be a large-type Artin group of hyperbolic type that satisfies the Cycle of Standard Trees Property.
+\begin{proposition} Let $A_\Gamma$ be an XL-type Artin group that satisfies the Cycle of Standard Trees Property.
 Suppose that $\Gamma$ is connected, is not an edge, and $\Gamma$ does not contain a cut-vertex.
 Then $A_\Gamma$ is co-hopfian. \end{proposition}

 The proof of Proposition~\ref{prop:cohopf_hard_direction} will take the remainder of this section.
 We first explain how to decompose a general graph into chunks that have no separating edge or cut-vertex.